KIMB0/design-by-contract/README.md

 # Design by contract - Discrete Mathematics
-> Created by Alexander Falk, CPHBusiness, Software Development BA
+> Created by Alexander Falk and edited by Kim Meyer Albrechtsen, CPHBusiness, Software Development BA, group E

-This github contains a java program which shows the use of Java Modelling Language (JML), which can be used to create an application by the principle; Design By Contract.
+This simple program is written in java, which can be used to create an application by the principle; Design By Contract.

-In the class Account you'll find annotations above variables and methods.
+In the class Account you'll find attributes above variables and methods.
-These annotations are JML keywords to be interpreted by other developers.
+These attributes are JML keywords to be interpreted by other developers.
 Those who are used in this application are as follows:
 * `requires` Defines a precondition on the method that follows
 * `ensures` - Defines a postcondition on the method that follows